Support our vision for the future!

 - ELSI.hub: National Center for ELSI Resources and Analysis, Stanford University/National Institutes of Health, Center for ELSI Resources and Analysis (U24 HG010733, 2019-2024)

 pgEd also recognizes Drs.
 Jennifer Doudna and Jamie Cate, DuPont Pioneer/Corteva, Frontline Genomics, and, anonymous donors for their gifts to pgEd within the last three years.

-* Our SEPA-funded projects are supported by the Office Of The Director, National Institutes Of Health under Award Numbers R25GM129172 and R25GM129169, respectively.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
+* Our SEPA-funded projects are supported by the National Institute of General Medical Sciences, National Institutes Of Health under Award Numbers R25GM129172 and R25GM129169, respectively.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institute of General Medical Sciences and the National Institutes of Health.